begov98/ProjectManagementSystemWeb/README.md

 ## Welcome
 Hi there! :)

 This is my first ASP.NET MVC project.
 It is a simple application for managing projects and their subtasks.

-**P.s. still in process...**

 Best regards,
 P. Begov